Guacamole65/F1_GP_winner_prediction/README.md

 Phase 6 : Final touches to the model to improve the overall quality and computational efficiency of  the code.

+III/- How to use the code :

+Prior to executing any command, run the entire code to make sure that there's no problem (nb : in order for this project to work, you need to have the FastF1 API installed).
+Once the code is up and running, you can try predicting a race as follow : predict_winner('Name of the Grand Prix', 'year to predict', 'years of training') (e.g : predict_winner('Abu Dhabi Grand Prix', '2025', ('2022', '2023', '2024')).
+The more training years there are, the better our model performs (one should also take into account the change in regulations that might affect a team/driver).

-Note : I'm aware that the current version of my code is quite unreliable since the accuracy of the model is around 30-40%.
+_Note : I'm aware that the current version of my code is quite unreliable since the accuracy of the model is around 30-40%.
 This is because I used very simple/basic metrics to predict the position of the top 3 drivers.
 To have better accuracy, I'll add important features that seems a bit more 'niche' like grid position advantage.
-Another factor on which I can try and gain accuracy is the classifier used, switching to XGBoost or GradientBoosting.
+Another factor on which I can try and gain accuracy is the classifier used, switching to XGBoost or GradientBoosting._